 Lafayette is a decidedly white-collar city, with fully 94.47% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Lafayette is a city of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Lafayette who work in management occupations (23.85%), sales jobs (10.69%), and business and financial occupations (8.96%).

 Also of interest is that Lafayette has more people living here who work in computers and math than 95% of the places in the US.

 Of important note, Lafayette is also a city of artists.
 Lafayette has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Lafayette’s character.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.88% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Lafayette telecommute to their jobs.
+Overall, about 11.97% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.